FedericoGiachetti/Cicerone/README.md

 - If Google Calendar is not configured, the assistant still works (it will simply note that calendar integration is inactive).
 - Design choice: **no Chain-of-Thought reasoning**.
-  Focus is on fast, agile replies instead of long deliberations.
+  Focus is on fast, agile replies instead of long ones.
 - Design choice: **Events are retrieved using Eventbrite API instead of scraping**
   - API: stable, legal, JSON payloads
   - Scraping: fragile, error-prone, legally risky